Folkestone War Memorial: History

 The memorial was organised by a committee chaired by Sir Stephen Penfold, who had served as mayor of Folkestone twelve times from 1888 to 1918, including four years consecutively from 1914 to 1918.
 He was knighted in 1915 for his service in receiving refugees from Belgium after the outbreak of the war.
-His son Jeffrey was killed in at the Battle of Loos on 1916.
+His son Jeffery was killed in at the Battle of Loos on 1916.

 The memorial was unveiled by Jacob Pleydell-Bouverie, 6th Earl of Radnor on 2 December 1922 and dedicated by the vicar of Folkestone, Peter Francis Tindall.
 A guard of honour was provided by the 1st battalion of the Oxfordshire and Buckinghamshire Light Infantry.
 Flowers were laid by the Mayor of Folkestone, by Colonel W J Dugan from Shorncliffe Army Camp, and by representatives from France, Belgium and Italy.

 It was designated a Grade II* listed building in June 2010, and was refurbished in 2018.
 A new memorial arch was added nearby in 2014, unveiled by Prince Harry.